tenzir/tenzir/web/docs/tql2/operators/read_kv.md

 ### `raw = bool (optional)`

 Use only the raw types that are native to the parsed format.
+In the case of KV this means that no parsing of data takes place at all and every value remains a string.

-Fields that have a type specified in the chosen schema will still be parsed according to the schema.
+If a known `schema` is given, fields will still be parsed according to the schema.

-For example, the JSON format has no notion of an IP address, so this will cause all IP addresses to be parsed as strings, unless the field is specified to be an IP address by the schema.
-JSON however has numeric types, so those would be parsed.

 Use with caution.

-This option can not be combined with `merge=true, schema=<schema>`.

-### `schema = str (optional)`
+### `schema=str (optional)`

 Provide the name of a [schema](../../data-model/schemas.md) to be used by the parser.

-If the schema uses the `blob` type, then the JSON parser expects base64-encoded strings.
+If a schema with a matching name is installed, the result will always have all fields from that schema.
+* Fields that are specified in the schema, but did not appear in the input will be null.
+* Fields that appear in the input, but not in the schema will also be kept. `schema_only=true` can be used to reject fields that are not in the schema.

+If the given schema does not exist, this option instead assigns the output schema name only.

 The `schema` option is incompatible with the `selector` option.

-### `selector = str (optional)`
+### `selector=str (optional)`

-Designates a field value as schema name with an optional dot-separated prefix.
+Designates a field value as [schema](../../data-model/schemas.md) name with an optional dot-separated prefix.

+The string is parsed as `<filename>[:<prefix>]`.
+The `prefix` is optional and will be prepended to the field value to generate the schema name.

 For example, the Suricata EVE JSON format includes a field `event_type` that contains the event type.
 Setting the selector to